Parktown Boys' High School: Orientation and initiation

 As part of their orientation and initiation into the school, all 'formies' (Grade 8/Form I) receive a coloured button to wear on their blazer which indicates their 'formie' status as well as what house they belong to for the duration of their Form I year.
-At the end of their second week of school, all formies are assigned a Matric 'Old Pot' who will help and guide that formie through their first few months at the school.
+At the end of their second week of school, all formies are assigned an 'Old Pot' who will help and guide that formie through their first few months at the school.
 The Old Pot/New Pot braai is held in the first term.

 Harmful 'initiation' is banned throughout the school.
-However, there have been numerous incidents at the school which have been widely publicized.

 Cadets

-Parktown Boys' High School is one of the few schools in South Africa that still continues with the tradition of Cadets and Cadet practice every week that involves many push ups and exercise for younger grades.
+Parktown Boys' High School is one of the few schools in South Africa that still continues with the tradition of Cadets and Cadet practice every week, which involves many push-ups and exercises for younger grades.

 Memorial parade

 Parktown conducts a Memorial Parade and Service on the Sunday nearest 11 November (Remembrance Day) every year for Old Parktonians and South Africans in general who have died in various conflicts around the world.
 It is compulsory for all Form Is and IVs to attend.